 Year @ CUI: Freshman

-Name: Tom Sonoff
+Name: Tom Mueller

 Irvine is known for its commitment to excellence in education, which is built on four components: An excellent K-12 school system, an excellent community college, an excellent University of California campus, and an excellent private four-year university, Concordia University Irvine.
 All of Irvine’s educational institutions must Adapt & Improve over time to meet changing needs in education and maintain the City’s reputation for educational excellence.
-The proposed revisions to Concordia University’s Master Plan will let it stay abreast of changes in higher education – and maintain the educational excellence Irvine expects.
+Concordia University’s new Master Plan will let it stay abreast of changes in higher education – and maintain the educational excellence Irvine expects.

 Indicates New Buildings and Improvements